Team-Micras/MicrasFirmware/README.md

 ### 💬 Git commit messages

-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- It is strongly recommended to start a commit message with a related emoji
+- It is strongly recommended to start a commit message with a related emoji:
-  - 📝 `:memo:` for documentation
+  - 📝 `:memo:` for documentation.
-  - 🐛 `:bug:` for bug issues
+  - 🐛 `:bug:` for bug issues.
-  - 🚑 `:ambulance:` for critical fixes
+  - 🚑 `:ambulance:` for critical fixes.
-  - 🎨 `:art:` for formatting code
+  - 🎨 `:art:` for formatting code.
-  - ✨ `:sparkles:` for new features
+  - ✨ `:sparkles:` for new features.

   For more examples, see [this reference](https://gitmoji.dev/).